 2. Take them to a children’s Language Class

 There may be a children’s language class in your area.
 These “Spanish classes” are often taught at a language learning center, a pre-school, or a local religious organization.
 These classes are very beneficial, as they allow children to learn with other children, in a fun setting.
+Your child needs to learn from others, as well as yourself.

 Check Out: Lango – offering foreign language classes for kids in over 70 communities.
 Spanish Blackbelt – has Spanish classes from toddlers to adults in several states.